 Near Balicasag Island, you can see a lot of different fish.
 You may meet: the well-known clown fish (Nemo, Amphiprion) hiding in anemones, all kinds of surgeon fish, various butterflyfish, and many others.
 The high season is from December to May.

 2. Snorkeling on Cabilao Island

 Cabilao is a tiny island off the west coast of Bohol.
 Plenty of snorkeling spots around this island, and you can see fantastic coral gardens.
 You will see a variety of hard corals of all kinds of colors and shapes and a lot of well-preserved soft corals.
 This is worth seeing with your own eyes!

 There are a vast number of all kinds of reef fish of different sizes around Cabilao.
 You can meet giant turtles, napoleon fish, and barracuda.

 A lot of reef fish near Cabilao

-In addition, you will encounter much smaller, but no less bright and expressive fish, such as the spotted lionfish and the royal angel and many others.
+In addition, you will encounter much smaller but no less bright and expressive fish, such as the spotted lionfish and the royal angel, and many others.

-You will catch the eye of the starfish “Crown of Thorns” and many other starfish of various incredible colours that will not leave you indifferent.
+You will catch the eye of the starfish “Crown of Thorns” and many other starfish of various incredible colors that will not leave you indifferent.
 Depths along coral reefs can range from 2 to 6 meters.